quicwg/base-drafts/draft-ietf-quic-recovery.md

 The retransmission timer is not set if the time threshold
 {{time-threshold}} loss detection timer is set.
-The time threshold loss detection timer is expected to both expire earlier than the crypto retransmission timeout and be less likely to spuriously retransmit data.
+The time threshold loss detection timer is expected to both expire earlier than the PTO and be less likely to spuriously retransmit data.
 The Initial and Handshake packet number spaces will typically contain a small number of packets, so losses are less likely to be detected using packet-threshold loss detection.

 ## Handshakes and new paths

 The initial probe timeout for a new connection or new path SHOULD be set to twice the initial RTT.

-Initially there are no prior RTT samples for a connection.
 Resumed connections over the same network SHOULD use the previous connection's final smoothed RTT value as the resumed connection's initial RTT.
-If no previous RTT is available, or if the network changes, the initial RTT SHOULD be set to 500ms, resulting in a 1 second initial timeout as recommended in {{?RFC6298}}.
+If no previous RTT is available, or if the network changes, the initial RTT SHOULD be set to 500ms, resulting in a 1 second initial timeout as recommended in
+{{?RFC6298}}.

 A connection MAY use the delay between sending a PATH_CHALLENGE and receiving a PATH_RESPONSE to seed initial_rtt for a new path, but the delay SHOULD NOT